 Keep this in mind when we talk about revenue sharing in the next section.

 What is Revenue Sharing?

 eXp Realty offers a form of compensation to its agents and brokers called "Revenue Sharing".

 Wikipedia defines revenue sharing as "the distribution of revenue, that is the total amount of income generated by the sale of goods and services among the stakeholders or contributors.
 It should not be confused with profit shares, in which scheme only the profit is shared, i.e., the revenue left over after costs have been removed, nor with stock shares, which may be bought and sold and whose value may fluctuate.

 Revenue shares are often used in industries such as game development, wherein a studio lacks sufficient capital or investment to pay upfront, or in instances when a studio or company wishes to share the risks and rewards with its team members.
 Revenue shares allow the stakeholders to realize returns as soon as revenue is earned before any costs are deducted."

 Why Do Companies Offer Revenue Sharing

 Many businesses from different industries offer some form of revenue or profit share.
 Typically, companies that offer revenue share do so to incentivize quick growth without incurring much of the overhead seen otherwise.
-You see, with revenue sharing, the company doesn’t need to spend nearly as much money in marketing and hiring employees to help the company grow like in a traditional company.
-Instead, they pay current employees or contractors, based on performance, for their contribution to helping the company grow.
+With revenue sharing, the company doesn't need to spend nearly as much money in marketing and hiring employees to help the company grow like a traditional one.
+Instead, they pay current employees or contractors based on performance for their contribution of the companies growth.

 Additionally, most companies find that when they reward employees or contractors for helping to find talent and grow the company, they often end up with a better, more qualified workforce.